Examples of Accrued Revenue

 Most Common Examples of Accrued Revenue

-- Suppose, company X is a consultancy firm which provides consultancy services to its clients.
-They charge their clients on per hour basis i.e. $ 10 p/hr.
-In the month of April 2019, they had given the consultancy for around 200 hrs, however, the work has not yet completed and company X won’t raise invoice until June 2019 in which Company X is expecting to raise the final bill of around $ 10,000.
+- Suppose, company X is a consultancy firm that provides consultancy services to its clients.
+They charge their clients on a per hour basis, i.e., $ 10 p/hr.
+In April 2019, they had given the consultancy for around 200 hrs.
+However, the work has not yet completed, and company X won’t raise the invoice until June 2019, in which Company X is expecting to raise the final bill of around $ 10,000.

-- Company X records accrued revenue in the books amounting to Rs. $ 2000 ($10 x $ 200) as their income for the month of January 2019 even though the same has not been billed to their client or the payment has been received for the work.
+- Company X records accrued revenue in the books amounting to Rs. $ 2000 ($10 x $ 200) as their income for January 2019 even though the same has not been billed to their client or the payment has been received for the work.

-- Suppose, Mr. A owns a shop who provides his shop to the shopkeeper on a monthly rent of $ 500.
-Shopkeeper pays the monthly rent in the first week of next month.
-This means the landlord Mr. A does not actually receive the money in respect of monthly rentals until after the services have been given to the shopkeeper.
+- Suppose Mr. A owns a shop that provides his shop to the shopkeeper on a monthly rent of $ 500.
+The shopkeeper pays the monthly rent in the first week of next month.
+It means the landlord, Mr. A does not receive the money in respect of monthly rentals until after the services have been given to the shopkeeper.

 - Accordingly, Mr. A records such transaction in the journal entry by debiting the accrued (revenue) account and crediting the revenue account in the books of account.

-- Ex-Company X gives loan to Company Y says $4000 on which Company X will receive an interest payment of $ 600 every year from Company Y. Even though Company X receives interest on year-end, the same has to be recorded in the books of accounts on a monthly basis.
-The company would debit accrued billing and credit interest revenue once a month on a proportionate basis i.e. $ 50 per month.
+- Ex-Company X gives loan to Company Y says $4000 on which Company X will receive an interest payment of $ 600 every year from Company Y. Even though Company X receives interest on year-end, the same has to be recorded in the books of accounts monthly.
+The company would debit accrued billing and credit interest revenue once a month on a proportionate basis, i.e., $ 50 per month.

 - Upon sending the final invoice to Company Y, Company X shall debit accounts receivables and credit accrued billing of $ 4000.

-- Now, in the last example, we should understand the accrued revenue on the basis of journal entries to be passed in the books of accounts.
+- Now, in the last example, we should understand the accrued revenue based on journal entries to be passed in the books of accounts.

 - Let’s extend example no 2 cited above, wherein company X provides consultancy services to their clients.
-Since the above example allows company X to do the billing in the month of June 2019 i.e. at the end of the project amounting to $ 10,000.
+Since the above example allows company X to do the billing in June 2019, i.e., at the end of the project amounting to $ 10,000.
 Company X shall records the following journal entries into their books of accounts:-

-In the month of June 2019, when Company X raises the complete invoice to their client, the following entries shall be passed:-
+In June 2019, when Company X raises the complete invoice to their client, the following entries shall be passed:-

-This has been a guide to Accrued Revenue Examples.
-Here we discuss some of the real-life journal entry examples to understand the Accrued Revenue.
+This article has been a guide to Accrued Revenue Examples.
+Here we discuss the most common examples to understand the Accrued Revenue along with explanations.
 You can learn more about accounting from the following articles –